czyang/termite/README.md

 # To install
 go get github.com/czyang/termite

-# To update
-go get -u github.com/czyang/termite

-# To use
+# To use.
+After fetch It's will create a "movies.xlsx" in your current folder.
 termite YOUR_DOUBAN_USER_NAME
 ```